 All financial assets are subsequently measured in their entirety at either amortised cost or fair value, depending on the classification of the financial assets.
 The Company classifies its financial assets based on the Company's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
-The Company's financial assets are classified at amortised cost which comprise sundry receivables (excluding prepayment) and cash and cash equivalents on the balance sheet.
+The Company's financial assets are classified at amortised cost which comprise sundry receivables (excluding prepayment) and cash and cash equivalents on the statement of financial position.